Areas of activity

 Partnerships with Civil Society.
 The Special Rapporteur works with civil society partners around the world to support their efforts in promoting and protecting the rights of IDPs.
 Collaborative projects include: the development of studies, reports, handbooks and other materials on the rights of IDPs; courses, lectures or workshops that raise awareness and enhance responses to internal displacement; supporting human rights monitoring by IDPs; and outreach campaigns on the rights of IDPs.

 Giving a Voice to IDPs.
-The Special Rapporteur seeks to give a voice and ensure participation of IDPs in his activities, including during country visits.
+The Special Rapporteur seeks to give a voice and ensure participation of IDPs in her activities, including during country visits.

 3. Strengthening the International Response to Internal Displacement